-The Committee on Appointments, Promotion and Tenure (CAPT) will review the evaluation, including all materials considered by the review committee, and make a recommendation to the Dean for Academic Affairs.
+The Committee on Appointments, Promotion and Tenure (CAPT) will review the evaluation, including all materials considered by the review committee, and make a recommendation to the Dean for Academic Affairs by March 31.

 The Dean for Academic Affairs will make the decision regarding reappointment and promotion.
-The Dean will submit his or her decision regarding reappointment and promotion in writing to the candidate at least twelve months before the expiration of the candidate's three-year appointment.
+The Dean will submit his or her decision regarding reappointment and promotion in writing to the candidate at least twelve months before the expiration of the candidate's three-year appointment, normally by April 15.